 - Transfer stations are necessary to reduce the cost of hauling waste long distances.
 It is recommended that the City of Stephenville proceed with the construction of a transfer station for waste generated in its service area.
-Once the Weatherford Landfill reaches capacity, the construction of the Waste Connection's transfer station in Weatherford has the potential to reduce the cost of hauling waste from several western region cities and counties to available landfills. - Cities in Tarrant County may require a transfer station(s) due to traffic conditions and the location of a future disposal site.
+Once the Weatherford Landfill reaches capacity, the construction of the Waste Connection's transfer station in Weatherford will reduce the cost of hauling waste from several western region cities and counties. - Cities in Tarrant County may require a transfer station due to traffic conditions. - The Weatherford Transfer Station is needed to provide a more efficient transport option once the Weatherford Landfill has reached capacity.